-- Automatically maintain a humidity of 50% during the day and 60% at night
+- Automatically maintain indoor humidity at 50% during the day and 60% at night (using Z-Wave multisensors)

 - Smart Lighting

-- Depending on when the sun rises and sets and the outside weather conditions, the house decides when to turn outdoor and indoor lights on or off
+- Depending on when the sun rises and sets and the outside weather conditions, the HA hub decides when to turn outdoor and indoor lights on or off

-- At midnight, it turns off all indoor lights that have are till on
+- At midnight, it turns off all indoor lights that have are still on

 - Smart Home Security

-- If nobody’s home and a door or window sensor is tripped or if motion is detected, my house will sound the indoor siren, turn on exterior floodlights, start recording all security cameras, flash certain indoor lights, send me an email notification, and call a designated phone number.
+- If nobody’s home and a door or window sensor is tripped or if motion is detected, my HA hub will sound the indoor siren, turn on exterior floodlights, start recording all security cameras on our QNAP NAS, flash certain indoor lights, send me an email notification, and call a designated phone number.

-- If nobody’s home and motion is detected at the front door, my house will take a snapshot from the front door camera and email it to me.
+- If nobody’s home and motion is detected at the front door, the HA hub will take a snapshot from the front door camera and email it to me.
 It will also ask my QNAP NAS to make a video recording of that camera.

 - Smart Security Cameras

-- If nobody’s home and motion is detected on any of the security cameras, the house asks my QNAP NAS to start recording the camera that sent the motion alert, sends me an email notification with a snapshot, and turns on a random light inside the house.
+- If nobody’s home and motion is detected on any of the security cameras, our home automation hub asks our QNAP TS-253A NAS to start recording the camera that sent the motion alert, sends me an email notification with a snapshot, and turns on a random light inside the house.

 - Smart Mailbox

-- Whenever I get new post, the house sends me an email notification with snapshots, and asks the QNAP NAS to record a clip from the front door camera.
+- Whenever I get new post, the HA hub sends me an email notification with snapshots, and asks the QNAP NAS to record a clip from the front door camera.

 and there’s so much more going on behind the scenes!

 None of the above requires running a powerful server or any programming knowledge.
-It is all point and click using an ordinary laptop running some amazing home automation software (HomeSeer HS3) and having a clear idea of what you expect from your smart home.back to menu ↑
+It is all point and click using an ordinary laptop running some amazing home automation software (HomeSeer HS3), and all you need is a clear idea of what to expect from your smart home.back to menu ↑

 The VueVille DIY Framework

 When you are at the beginning of your home security journey, its vital you know what your options are before you start spending your hard-earned cash!
-I believe that there are two paths you can take:
+I believe that there are 3 paths you can take: